liberforce/freeside-pelican/content/mandriva-linux-20090-upgrade-successful.md

 ![](/public/mandriva/migration_2009.0/Capture-Felicitations-1.png "Félicitations ok, oct 2008")

 Following the given advice, I rebooted, and started thinking that a "Close" button would have been better than the "Ok" one (yep.
-I find that even if a bit outdated, the <a href="http://library.gnome.org/devel/hig-book/stable/" hreflang="en">HIG</a> are still great).
+I find that even if a bit outdated, the [HIG](http://library.gnome.org/devel/hig-book/stable/){hreflang="en"} are still great).

 Once my session opened, the update applet still tells that I can migrate to 2009.0 !
 However, fixing my "Main updates" media problem (the main miror set by Aria had an MD5SUM error on the synthesis file for this media), was as easy as setting by hand a new mirror, and looking for updates.
 The only broken thing was my firefox panel icon, which had disappeared, since the icon had been renamed from firefox.png (2008.1) to firefox3.png (2009.0).